lxsmnsyc/the-fighting-game/docs/cards/poison.md

 ### With Penetration

-- Apply Poison when applying Protection.
+- Apply Poison when applying Armor.
 - Apply Penetration when applying Poison.

-### With Protection
+### With Armor

-- Apply Poison when gaining Protection.
+- Apply Poison when gaining Armor.
-- Gain Protection when applying Poison.
+- Gain Armor when applying Poison.

 ### With Heal